A 35MHz AND 40MHz TRANSMITTER CIRCUIT

 Then read on again, because this Multi Servo Failsafe unit from Alan Pratt will transform the safety of your system and add to your flying, sailing, or driving confidence!
 The picture shows one of the DIY prototypes that I managed to snaffle for testing.
 With only five components, it can be assembled in around fifteen minutes!
 (Wow, have things changed since I was a lad!).

-The commercial possibilities of a Surface Mount version of this unit,
+commercial possibilities of a Surface Mount version of this unit, in my

-modelling standards.
-It is estimated that 10s of thousands of eligible model
+standards.
+It is estimated that 10s of thousands of eligible model radio

 The unit simply plugs in-line from the receiver to the servos.
 Under heavy radio interference or loss of signal, it will automatically drive the servos to a position, pre-set by the pilot!
 This is magic for the average flyer and a must for quarter scale.
 Initial bench testing has also revealed other technical benefits of the AntiFerence program that Alan has developed for use in his microcomputer device.
 I am convinced that this is not the last we are going to hear of this exciting development!
 Me?…well I’m off to fly with the snaffled unit installed and just itching to switch the transmitter off at 500 feet!

 HAD AN EMAIL

 from Mohamed Shiraz Kaleel and well worth a mention!
 Mohamed pointed me in the direction of a real interesting group web site.
 These people actually build their own electric flight motors from CDROM drive motors!
 The site is extremely detailed and professional.
 A massive amount of technical info is available there showing how to convert CDROM motors into powerful brushless type flight motors capable from slow flight to 2kW!
 There is even details of the necessary electronic drive unit including, even a kit of parts!
 Well worth a visit if you are a mechanical and electronic nut, wishing to see the cutting edge of brushless technology…. http://www.yahoogroups.com/group/lrk-torquemax/